 The following announced levels from carriers are for upcoming General Rate Increases (GRI).
 Additionally you will find Bunker Fuel Level updates as well as the Low Sulphur Levels for the 1st quarter of 2016.

-The Freight Transportation Services Index (TSI), which is based on the amount of freight carried by the for-hire transportation industry, rose 0.2 percent in September from the revised August level, rising after remaining unchanged in the previous month, according to the U.S. Department of Transportation’s Bureau of Transportation Statistics (BTS).
-The September 2015 index level (123.4) was 30.3 percent above the April 2009 low during the most recent recession.
+The Freight Transportation Services Index (TSI), which is based on the amount of freight carried by the for-hire transportation industry, fell 0.4 percent in December from November, declining for the second consecutive month, according to the U.S. Department of Transportation’s Bureau of Transportation Statistics’ (BTS).
+The December 2015 index level (121.0) was 27.8 percent above the April 2009 low during the most recent recession.